edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

       git checkout {{edgexversion}}
       ```

-1. Update the [docker-compose-no-secty.yml](https://github.com/edgexfoundry/edgex-compose/blob/main/docker-compose-no-secty.yml) file by removing the `host_ip` section of all the Edgex core services.
+1. Update the [docker-compose-no-secty.yml](https://github.com/edgexfoundry/edgex-compose/blob/main/docker-compose-no-secty.yml) file by removing the `host_ip` section of all the EdgeX core services.
 E.g.
       ```bash
       host_ip: 127.0.0.1
       ```
    The example line provided above should be removed from the services, the host_ip will be provided while running the usb service.
-   Non-Edgex core services such as device-rest, device-virtual, app-rules-engine, etc. can be removed or commented out if needed.
+   Non-EdgeX core services such as device-rest, device-virtual, app-rules-engine, etc. can be removed or commented out if needed.

-1. Run Edgex core services:
+1. Run EdgeX core services:

       ```bash
       make run no-secty